zhengzhuzhu/Hello-Word/README.md

 # Hello-Word
-It is my first repository in GitHub by using the induction.
+It is my two branch in GitHub by using the induction.
+And i try to make some differences.